Cooking with Mamma C

 • Use leftover spaghetti mixed with marinara sauce.

-• Use leftover linguine with pesto.
+• Combine leftover linguine and pesto sauce with pine nuts.

-• Add sautéed garlic.
+• Add sautรฉed garlic.

 Take it on picnics, pack it in lunches, or serve it at brunches.